-FDS G uestion 12: ce January 1, 2017, have you been employed by any (self-employment, corporation, partnership, limited ganization or other business entity). ☐ Yes ☐ No non-profit organization, or governmental agency in are not required to list any individual client or customer.
-Smith Consultants, not JSC.
+(12) a.
+Non-City Employment Income.
+Since January 1, 2018, have you been employed by any other entity other than the City of Atlanta (self-employment, corporation, partnership, limited liability corporation, government, nonprofit organization or other business entity).
+Yes No b.
+List the full name of every business entity, non-profit organization, or governmental agency in which you held an employment position.
+You are not required to list any individual client or customer.
+Do not abbreviate or use initials.
+Example: John Smith Consultants, not JSC.
 (1) (2) c.
-Choose the category that best describes the figure from the one entry, state the entity national services Arts and entertainment Construction Educational services Finance Food and accommodation services Government Health care Insurance Other category (describe) e type of business or services offered by each entity. me or number next to its category.
-Manufacturing Professional services Other services Real estate Retail trade Transportation Wholesale trade d.
-If you checked professional or other service offered.
-Legal Accounting Consulting Public relations ces in the last question, specify the type of services
+Choose the category that best describes the type of business or services offered by each entity.
+If you list more than one entry, state the entity name or number next to its category.
+Arts and entertainment Construction Educational services Finance Food and accommodation services Government Health care Insurance Other category (describe) d.
+If you checked professional or other services in the last question, specify the type of services offered.
+Legal Accounting Consulting Public relations Other service (describe)

-Recommendation 1: Revise the FDS for 2020 and Additional Education
+Recommendation 1: Revise the FDS for 2020 and Provide Additional Education